intmus/inttheory22-23/_08-cadences-phrasing/a1-cadences.md

 - **Authentic Cadence** - any cadence in which a dominant function harmony (i.e. V or vii<sup>o</sup>) resolves to I. There are two types of authentic cadences, so we always label any authentic cadence as one of these:
     - **Perfect Authentic Cadence (PAC)**
-        - Must have a V chord resolving to a I chord
+        - Must have a V chord resolving to a I/i chord
-        - Both the V chord and I chord are in root position
+        - Both the V chord and I/i chord are in root position
-        - `Do` is in the soprano voice of the I chord
+        - `Do` is in the soprano voice of the I/i chord
     - **Imperfect Authentic Cadence (IAC)**
         - Any authentic cadence that does not fulfill all of the requirements for a PAC.
 - **Half Cadence (HC)**